eminiarts/nova-tabs/README.md

 ![image](https://user-images.githubusercontent.com/3426944/50060698-7835ec00-0197-11e9-8b9c-c7f1e67400db.png)

-You can group Fields of a Resource into Tabs with a TabsPanel.
+You can group Fields of a Resource into Tabs.

 ```php
 // in app/Nova/Resource.php